polyglotdev/aws-cloudformation-masterclass-v2-2024/README.md

 The calls that CloudFormation makes are all declared by your template.
 For example, suppose you have a template that describes an EC2 instance with a t2.micro instance type.
 When you use that template to create a stack, CloudFormation calls the Amazon EC2 create instance API and specifies the instance type as t2.micro.
 The following diagram summarizes the CloudFormation workflow for creating stacks.

 ![cf workflow](image.png)

+## Couple of things to keep in mind

+1. Key Value Pairs are always capitalized in CloudFormation
+2. Any course, and I mean any course that has anything to do with GCP, Azure, or AWS, if the course didn't come out the moment that every single feature you are using in the course did, it's likely that you will have to depend on the documentation, like every good engineer should.
+Content creators have impossible task of keeping up with the pace of cloud providers.
+So, if you are following along with this course, and you see that something has changed, please refer to the official documentation.
+I will do my best to keep the notes up to date, but I can't guarantee that I will be able to do so.
+DOCS DOCS DOCS!